Code-Institute-Submissions/my_first_marked_project/README.md

   as it allowed me to step out of my own mind and look at my project from a users point of view.

+# BUGS

+I encountered a few bugs in which some i managed to overcome..
+- a bug stopping my video from centering was fixed by wrapping the video in a div, wrapping both text and video, to allow it to center correctly.

+# DEPLOYEMENT
+- i have successfully deployed my website, which is hosted on github. the deployed version and the local versions are the same.

 # CREDITS